Anniyan: Remake plans

-Despite the dubbed Hindi version, in April 2021, it was announced that Shankar would direct a Hindi remake with Ranveer Singh reprising Vikram's role.
-However, in August 2021, it was reported that the remake is stalled due to the differences with producer V. Ravichandran.
+In April 2021, it was announced that Shankar would direct a Hindi remake with Ranveer Singh reprising Vikram's role.
+However, in August 2021, it was reported that the remake is stalled due to differences with producer V. Ravichandran.
 Ravichandran alleged that the film was getting a remake without his consent and he challenged it.

 Impact

 During the 20th Vijayawada Book Festival held at Vijayawada in January 2009, Garuda Puranam, one of the 18 puranas of Hinduism, was a best-seller.
 Writing for The Hindu, G.V.
 Ramana Rao said that the book was made popular following several mentions in the film and sold like "hot cakes".
 Following the stupendous success of Aparichitudu in Andhra Pradesh, the State Transport Corporation of Warangal named a bus Remo, after the character played by Vikram in the film.
 When stand-up comedian and television anchor Bosskey launched a quirky play titled Dada (Don) in October 2005, he named the cast after famous characters in Tamil films.
-Accordingly, Anniyan (one of Vikram's character in the film), Badshah (Rajinikanth in Baashha) and Velu Nayakkar (Kamal Haasan's role in Nayakan) play the central characters of a family of brothers.
-Similarly, in the 2013 comedy film Onbadhule Guru, in which the characters were named after popular protagonists of Tamil cinema, a member of the supporting cast was christened Anniyan.
+Accordingly, Anniyan (one of Vikram's characters in the film), Badshah (Rajinikanth in Baashha) and Velu Nayakkar (Kamal Haasan's role in Nayakan) play the central characters of a family of brothers.
+Similarly, in the 2013 comedy film Onbadhule Guru, in which the characters were named after popular protagonists of Tamil cinema with Yogi Babu's character was christened as Anniyan.

 The characters played by Vikram were spoofed by Vadivelu in the Tamil film Aaru (2005); the comedy sequence also features four songs from the film's soundtrack album.
 Aparichitudu, the film's Telugu version, was parodied by comedian Venu Madhav in the Telugu films Chatrapati (2005) and Seenugadu Chiranjeevi Fan (2005).
 It was also parodied, along with Chandramukhi, in the film Rajababu (2006).
-In the 2010 film Thamizh Padam, a full-length parody on stereotypical characters and clichéd sequences in Tamil cinema, the lead actor Shiva recreates the "Anthakoopam" punishment sequence to comic effect, where he tries to force a herd of buffaloes into stampeding a villain but fails in his attempt.
-Later, the comedy sequence was re-enacted by Allari Naresh in Sudigadu (2012), an official remake of Thamizh Padam.
+Vikram's character of Anniyan was parodied in the Kannada film 7 O' Clock (2006).
+In the 2010 film Tamizh Padam, a full-length parody on stereotypical characters and clichéd sequences in Tamil cinema, the lead actor Shiva recreates the "Anthakoopam" punishment sequence to comic effect, where he tries to force a herd of buffaloes into stampeding a villain but fails in his attempt.
+Later, the comedy sequence was re-enacted by Allari Naresh in Sudigadu (2012), an official remake of Tamizh Padam.
 In the 2012 Kannada film Yaare Koogadali, a remake of the Tamil film Poraali (2011), the long and unkempt hair sported by Puneeth Rajkumar was reportedly inspired by the look of Anniyan.
 The character Remo inspired Sivakarthikeyan's film to have a title of the same name.
+Actor TSK mimics Vikram's split personality in the film Petromax (2019).